wp-plugins/marctv-jquery-video-embed/readme.txt

 `<a class="embedvideo" href="http://www.youtube.com/watch?v=TJHX52TXgm4&t=1m20s">My Title</a>`

 to the appropriate time format and starts the video at that position.

+= Google Analytics =

+Events are being tracked automatically as "vimeo" and "youtube" with the video title as label.

+= Credits =

+Player icon by Font Awesome: http://fortawesome.github.com/Font-Awesome/#icon/icon-play-circle

 == Changelog ==

+= 2.5 =

+* completely rewritten from scratch
+* image based embedding.
+No Flash, No HTML5.
+* players are embedded after user interaction
+* dropped google video support (sorry)
+* responsive size (reacts to dynamic measures)
+* google analytics tracking events

+= 2.0 =

+Added autoplay, forcehd and showinfo

+= 1.8.1 =

+Made jslint happy.

+= 1.8 =

+Added new iframe embedcode for YouTube Videos.

+= 1.7 =

+Changed class name to "embedvideo".

+= 1.6.4 =

+Added start time feature for youtube

+= 1.6.2 =

+Added .wp-caption class to style video embed like images.

+= 1.6 =

+Forgot to add a bunch of files.

+= 1.4 =

+New description and more examples.

+= 1.2 =

+Fixed filenames

+= 1.1. =

+Fixed folder names

 = 1.0 =

 First version.

-= 1.1. =

-Fixed folder names

-= 1.2 =

-Fixed filenames

-= 1.4 =

-New description and more examples.

-= 1.6 =

-Forgot to add a bunch of files.

-= 1.6.2 =

-Added .wp-caption class to style video embed like images.

-= 1.6.4 =

-Added start time feature

-= 1.7 =

-Changed class name to "embedvideo".

-= 1.8 =

-Added new iframe embedcode for YouTube Videos.

-= 1.8.1 =

-Made jslint happy.